hmrc/customs-declarations-information/public/api/conf/1.0/docs/overview.md

-This API permits requesting the status of a declaration.
+Use this API to get the status of a declaration.

-This endpoint is available to CSP users only.
-The CSP user must supply a movement reference number (MRN) as a parameter in the request URL.
-The endpoint returns a set of latest status details for the MRN.
+It is only available to CSP users.

+A declaration can be identified by a movement reference number (MRN).